Inkthirsty/cute-email-spammer/README.md

 - i found half of these random sites by googling "... shop" or using a vpn to search for sites in different countries

 ## people i want to thank for making this slightly better
-- gacekkosmatek - didn't directly contribute to this but caused my async addiction
+- gacekkosmatek - didnt directly contribute, but caused my async & try addiction
 - wv8 - helping me optimise this + giving me motivation to work on it + telling me to add a timeout
-- chelpus - making a faster generate function
+- chelpus - giving feedback + giving me a fast generate function